 Students must take WRTG 2010 or equivalent prior to taking this course.
-Spring 2021 Online
+Spring 2022 Online

-HISTORIES & THEORIES OF RHETORIC
+WRTG 3875 Histories & Theories of Rhetoric

-Spring 2021 IVC
+Spring 2022 TuTh 10:45am - 12:05pm

-This course offers a contextualized overview of rhetorical theories and practices across temporal-spatial boundaries and develops a much-needed dialogue between different rhetorical traditions.
+This course offers a contextualized overview of rhetorical theories and practices across temporal-spatial boundaries and develops a muchneeded dialogue between different rhetorical traditions.
 Informed by readings in historical, comparative, cultural, postcolonial, and decolonial studies, the course provides students with the background, disciplinary histories, and foundational readings in pivotal theoretical debates and situated practices over language, culture, power, and political subjectivity.

 Required Course for Major & Minor